Xaegir/temp-website/content/english/career/community-manager.md

 +++
 apply_link = "#"
 date = 2022-03-15T03:51:57Z
-description = "XAEGIR is looking for a Blockchain Product Manager to join the team.
-This is a full-time position that is 100% remote with no geographical restrictions." draft = true image = "images/outreach.png" job_category = "Management" job_type = "Full time" location = "Remote" page_header_image = "images/outreach.png" title = "Community Manager" watermark = "Blockchain Product Manager"
+description = "XAEGIR is looking for a Community Manager to join the team.
+This is a full-time position that is 100% remote with no geographical restrictions." image = "images/outreach.png" job_category = "Management" job_type = "Full time" location = "Remote" page_header_image = "images/outreach.png" title = "Community Manager" watermark = "Community Manager"

 +++
 # Blockchain Product Manager at XAEGIR